• architecture, doors, quotes

 A book and a coffee

 … it’s one I will want to read more than once.
 I’ve heard about this book from David duChemin.
 He mentions it in his books and on his blog.
 I finally bought it and enjoyed reading it.
 I read it in one afternoon and have gone back over it a couple times since.
 It’s got small bits and pieces to chew on.
 It has the ability to help us look at ourselves with newer eyes.
 No book will fix us but this one strikes a chord for me.
 I’m not sure I can say what it means to me.
-It may be more of how it effects my creativity.
+It may be more of how it affects my creativity.
 Anyway I will write more on it later.
 Has anyone else read it?
 Hope everyone has a good week!